DTJF/libpruio/src/doc/_z_changelog.md

 ## Bugfixes:

-- RB and MM modes are working now, even when libpruio is configured to use PRU-0.
+- RB and MM modes are working now, even when \Proj is configured to use PRU-0.
 - C-Wrapper missing enumerators pinMuxing added.
 - C-Wrapper function pruio_gpio_config() implemented now.
 - pruio.h: minor improvements in structure pruIo.